 Even oily skin can be disturbed by strong surfactants, which can aggravate already-aggravated skin and can stimulate oil glands to produce even more oil, says New York dermatologist Amy Wechsler, MD, an advisor for Chanel skin care.
 In short, even the most anti-makeup, least beauty-oriented person is better off without (aptly called) “plain old” soap.

 Surfactants are what make soapy things foam up, so many of the best-for-skin cleansers don’t actually foam.
 It can take some getting used to, but once you’re into the creaminess and comfort of nonfoaming, it’s hard to return to the world of stripping, drying surfactants.
-Smooth on, say, the cream cleanser from Grown Alchemist, and the sensation is different from foam but deeply satisfying.
-Similarly, balms that come off with a cleansing cloth, like the one we make, give a different but yes-my-skin-is-getting-clean sensation.
+Smooth on, say, the creamy cleanser from Alpyn Beauty, and the sensation is different from foam but deeply satisfying.
+Similarly, balms that come off with a cleansing cloth give a different but yes-my-skin-is-getting-clean sensation.
 But if you really love foam, there are new, natural surfactants out there made from coconuts, sugar beets, and other skin-friendly ingredients, and some versions, like Ursa Major’s Fantastic Face Wash, are genuinely moisturizing.

 Fantastic Face Wash